Alaska Railroad · Scheduled route / flagstop train

 What to know before you look closer

-• No food or beverage service is available onboard; travelers need to bring their own.
+• No food or beverage service onboard; bring your own supplies

 Not included